OHSU members should see the Research Misconduct (Policy No. 04-15-005) on O2.

-Authorship attribution issues at times are raised as scientific misconduct issues.
-Authorship attribution is managed by the Office of the Provost, and inquiries should be directed to David Robinson, Ph.D., Executive Vice Provost at or extension 4-7361.
+Authorship attribution is managed by the Office of the Provost, and inquiries should be directed to the Executive Vice Provost: David Robinson, Ph.D.

-Members of the OHSU community who are unsure whether a matter is research misconduct or authorship attribution are invited to contact either the Executive Vice Provost or the Scientific Integrity Committee Chair for guidance.
+If you are unsure whether a matter is research misconduct or authorship attribution, you are invited to contact either the Executive Vice Provost or the Integrity Office for guidance.